odog96/cml-rapids/README.md

 Exploring the dataset, there are numerical columns, categorical and boolean columns.
 The `application_test` and `application_train` files contain the main features that we will be building our model off of whilst the other tables provide some supplementary data.
 Feel free to skim through: `First_Exploration.ipynb` in order to see some basic exploration of the datasets.

+In the `First_Exploration.ipynb` we also leverage `cuxfilter`, a RAPIDs accelerated graphing library for some of the charts.

 ### Simple Exploration and Model

 As with all Machine Learning problems, lets start with a simple model.
 This gives us the opportunity to build a baseline to improve off of and also to check that Machine Learning can learn something off the data right off the bat.